BaryonicBeing/idkmpw/README.md

 **d**: Domain name, e.g. https://www.stackoverflow.com.
 If this parameter is not used a prompt will gently remind you to do so.

 **t**: Tag for seahorse entry.
-Is required like 'd' so you get a prompt if you dont set it.
+Is required like 'd' so you get a prompt if you don't set it.

+## Why didn't you just write everything in bash?
+Long story short, first there was the C code, which was nice and all but felt incomplete.
+So i decided to wrap it up with some bash to make it's use more convinient.

+Maybe, i'll make this thing pure bash in the future.

+But in the meanwhile: It's working :3